silnrsi/FDBP/en-US/OpenType.md

 - a lower case character and its small capital form
 - all characters that use a particular diacritic, where the diacritic has two forms

-Stylist Sets (ssxx tags) are preferred when systematically related changes affect more distinct characters.
+Stylistic Sets (ssxx tags) are preferred when systematically related changes affect more distinct characters.
 Examples include:

 - 'barred b', 'barred d', and 'barred g' characters with different placements for the bar
 - 'a' and 'g' characters with literacy forms